AZ-X/AZ-X/README.md

 But it is extremely limiting to avoid using features without associating with that identifier.
 But it is extremely limiting to answer the good question without expertise.

 > ->This made me smile :-)

 Generally, the Introspector does not always work perfectly and is easy to break - it's a static analysis tool so it gets confused by function pointers and cannot infer anything that happens at runtime, like when your code is heavily using C++ classes or a hashtable for lookups.
 In case of X.509 code, however, it may work fine - function pointers are mostly used by the ASN.1 code for its internals (which we actualy do NOT want to fuzz or review in most cases) whereas the core top-level logic is reachable by direct function calls from the entrypoint - a good candidate for static analysis.

 > ->This made me smile :-)

+This phone verification shit is so awful.
+I have two friends who moved overseas and disconnected their cellphone plans without thinking about their MFA situation.
+Today I have to enforce MFA at the small company I'm working at, and just a month prior I held a cybersecurity seminar for them and explained that "phone MFA is… okay… but you should really use verification apps."
+But I didn't realize that you can't even enable authenticator-app-MFA with goose without doing it through a phone first… just infuriating.

+17 hours ago:
+Yup.
+You have to enable it, add property MFA, then disable it.
+Because goose knows best.
+an hour ago:
+I just installed Authy on my other Android phone and I need to login with my "phone number"....
+WTF...?

+Can we ~~please~~ **ban** these sorts of posts?
+This isn't news.
+People's news feeds are not the place for individual tech support problems. **Take** it to the goose community forum.

+This is a web forum, not a news agency.
+And I personally find the discussion on these sorts of posts interesting and informative.
+Man I love how tech companies have "innovated" customer service obsolete.

+> ->This made me smile :-)